 Add the egg to the cheesecake batter one third at a time and mix it gently with a silicone spatula or wooden spoon to avoid creating too many air bubbles.

-Next, sift in the flour.
+Sift in the flour.
 Flour helps make the cheesecake more stable and prevents too much cracking.
 It also makes the texture a little lighter.

 Finally, add the heavy cream.
 Cream is another ingredient that becomes airy when whisked, which is why I continue to stir with the spatula.
-Just like the eggs, add it one third at a time and mix gently to avoid creating air bubbles as much as possible.
+Just like the eggs, add it one-third at a time and mix gently to avoid creating air bubbles as much as possible.

 Place the cheesecake on the top shelf and bake for approximately 15-25 minutes or until the top starts to brown.
 (For miniature size, reduce this to 12-15 minutes.)